Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 Metaplex is an organization that provides a suite of tools that simplify the creation and distribution of NFTs on the Solana blockchain.
 These tools cater to a wide range of use cases and allow you to easily manage the entire NFT process of creating and minting an NFT collection.

-One of the essential programs offered by Metaplex is the Token Metadata program, which standardizes the process of attaching metadata to NFTs.
+One of the essential programs offered by Metaplex is the Token Metadata program, which standardizes the process of attaching metadata to SPL Tokens.
 When creating an NFT with Metaplex, the Token Metadata program creates a metadata account using a Program Derived Address (PDA) with the token mint as a seed.
 This allows the metadata account for any NFT to be located deterministically using the address of the token mint.
 To learn more about the Token Metadata program, you can refer to the Metaplex [documentation](https://docs.metaplex.com/programs/token-metadata/).

 Another essential program offered by Metaplex is the Candy Machine program, which is the leading minting and distribution program for NFT collection launches on Solana.
 You can learn more about the current version of the Candy Machine program by visiting the Metaplex [documentation](https://docs.metaplex.com/programs/candy-machine/overview).